m-fenix2112/m-fenix2112/README.md

 - Managing AWS services (EC2, RDS).
 - Leading the technical team (mobile, system).
 - Responsible for technical reporting and planning.

-### Digital Avenue | DevOps | Jan 2020 - May 2020
-- Managed multiple servers.
-- Led the web development team and followed up with clients.

 ---